tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 - Advantage: Reduces latency since the server can immediately select an appropriate key exchange method.
 - Challenges:
-   * The size of the hybrid key exchange algorithm key share may exceed the Maximum Transmission Unit (MTU), potentially causing the ClientHello message to be fragmented across multiple packets in both TLS and DTLS.
-This fragmentation increases the risk of packet loss and retransmissions, leading to potential delays.
-During the TLS handshake, the server will respond to the ClientHello with its public key and ciphertext.
-If these components also exceed the MTU, the ServerHello message may be fragmented, further compounding the risk of delays due to packet loss and retransmissions.
+   * The size of the hybrid key exchange algorithm key share may exceed the Maximum Transmission Unit (MTU), potentially causing the ClientHello message to be fragmented across multiple packets.
+In TLS, this results in multiple TCP segments.
+In DTLS, handshake messages are explicitly fragmented at the record layer as specified in {{!RFC9147}}, with each fragment sent in its own UDP datagram.
+In both cases, ClientHello message increase latency and risk of handshake delay, especially in lossy networks.
    * Middleboxes that do not handle fragmented ClientHello messages properly may drop them, as this behavior is uncommon.
 More generally, middleboxes may also mishandle fragmented IP/UDP packets, which makes this issue particularly significant for DTLS deployments.
+   * The server’s ServerHello and associated traditional public key and PQC ciphertext may also exceed the MTU, leading to fragmentation in both TLS and DTLS, further compounding the risk of delays due to packet loss and retransmissions.
    * Additionally, this approach requires more computational resources on the client and increases handshake traffic.

 2. Indicate Support for Hybrid Key Exchange: Alternatively, the client may initially indicate support for hybrid key exchange and send a traditional key exchange algorithm key share in the first ClientHello message.
 If the server supports hybrid key exchange, it will use the HelloRetryRequest to request a hybrid key exchange algorithm key share from the client.
 The client can then send the hybrid key exchange algorithm key share in the second ClientHello message.
 However, this approach has a disadvantage in that the roundtrip would introduce additional delay compared to the previous technique of sending both traditional and hybrid key exchange algorithm key shares to the server in the initial ClientHello message.